LeGarrette Blount: Pittsburgh Steelers

 On September 7, 2014, Blount scored his first touchdown as a Steeler against the Cleveland Browns.
 On September 21, 2014, Blount ran for 118 yards on 10 carries and a touchdown against the Carolina Panthers.
 This game was the only game of the season with 100-plus yards.
 On November 9, 2014, Blount returned a kick-off for 21 yards and had three carries for 8 yards when he was brought on the field to punch it in on first-&-goal from the one-yard-line, down 20–6 against the New York Jets, halfway through the fourth quarter.
 On first down, Blount was sent to carry the ball off the left guard for no gain.
 The Steelers ran the very same play on second down, but the Jets were expecting it and already in the backfield before Blount even got the ball, with Blount's attempt to shake loose going terribly wrong (losing 8 yards) and leaving the Steelers facing third-&-goal from the nine-yard-line.
 That play marked the final time Blount would touch the ball as a Steeler.
-On November 17, 2014, Blount left the game against the Tennessee Titans, after not getting a single touch all day for the first time all season, leaving the field before the game ended (while Pittsburgh was in the "victory formation").
+On November 17, 2014, Blount left the game against the Titans, after not getting a single touch all day for the first time all season, leaving the field before the game ended (while Pittsburgh was in the "victory formation").
 Blount was subsequently released by the Steelers and finished his short-term Steelers tenure with 266 yards and two touchdowns.

 New England Patriots (second stint)

 2014 season

 On November 20, 2014, after clearing waivers, Blount signed a two-year deal with the Patriots.

 On November 23, 2014, Blount's first game back with New England concluded in 78 yards on 12 carries and two touchdowns in a 34–9 victory over the Detroit Lions.
 In his second season with Patriots, Blount rushed 60 times for 281 yards and three touchdowns in five games.

 The Patriots made the playoffs and had a first round bye.
 Blount had a limited role in the Divisional Round victory over the Baltimore Ravens.
-In the AFC Championship Game, Blount had 30 carries for 148 rushing yards and three touchdowns, as New England routed the Indianapolis Colts 45–7.
+In the AFC Championship Game, Blount had 30 carries for 148 rushing yards and three touchdowns, as New England routed the Colts 45–7.
 In doing so, he became the New England Patriots' franchise leader in postseason rushing touchdowns with seven.
-In Super Bowl XLIX, Blount rushed 14 times for 40 yards as the Patriots defeated the Seattle Seahawks by a score of 28–24.
+In Super Bowl XLIX, Blount rushed 14 times for 40 yards as the Patriots defeated the Seahawks by a score of 28–24.